Vehicle registration plates of Georgia (country): 1993 to 2014

-Once the system was exhausted, it was removed.
-Anyone may buy the combination that they like.
+In 2004, this system was exhausted and was removed.

+The combination was allowed to be chosen at the buyer's discretion, irrespective of the standard format.
 Some commercial organizations have bought up all the number sequences of the old registration plates within one tri-letter combination (e.g. all the TBC plates are owned by TBC Bank, and all the MZE plates are owned by Mze TV Company).
-Ambulances had plates in the PSP series, after the pharmaceutical company sponsoring them, and fire engines have plates in the SOS series.
+Ambulances had plates in the PSP series, after the pharmaceutical company sponsoring them, or in the EMS series (from Emergency Medical Services), and fire engines have plates in the SOS series.